-Well unfortunately it’s not as easy as it sounds.
-To be honest this is a very hard industry to break into, but IF you can come up with a good idea and hone it into a killer format you may not have to work – ever again.
-In order to break into this industry you need a lot of patience and you must be very persistence.
+To be honest, this is a very hard industry to break into, but IF you can come up with a good idea and hone it into a killer format, you may not have to work – ever again.
+To break into this industry, you need a lot of patience, and you must be very persistent.

 You will spend a lot of time contacting production companies and probably never get a reply.
 Indies (independent companies) can be impossible to contact, will refuse unsolicited submissions, sit on your ideas for months, or quite possibly steal the best bits.
 Proving any of this later is, of course, virtually impossible.

 Even if you get your foot in the door, there is no guarantee that you will ever come up with a winner.
 It can be a depressing business.
 It could take you years of trying and failing to come up with an idea that is even optioned, let alone bought.

 If you’re the creative type though and have a passion for game shows, give it a go – you won’t know if you don’t try.

 This is a great excuse to watch TV in the name of research and making money!
 Study some popular game shows.
 Watch them regularly and work out what their basic elements are and what makes them work.
 The idea should be simple but fun.
 See if you can find an ‘ideas buddy’ with whom you can brainstorm and come up with formats together.